 Lots of great tech has come out to the modern market in order to solve rapidly growing (and pre-existing) indoor air quality and environmental issues.
 But as with all new technology, one big question is always on everyone’s mind: is it safe?
-No system comes under more scrutiny than UV light air purifiers, and today the experts at Schneller Plumbing, Heating, and Air Conditioning are here to discuss the issue!
+No system comes under more scrutiny than UV light air purifiers, and today the experts at Schneller Knochelmann Plumbing, Heating & Air are here to discuss the issue!

 What’s the Fuss All About?

 The concerns over UV purifiers are twofold.
 One, the fear is in that UV light is a type of radiation, which is a pretty scary word if you just toss it out there.
 And two comes from an issue preliminary and cheaper models had, which was the production of excessive ozone.
 Ozone in large enough quantities can be detrimental to the health of humans, and so naturally a lot of questions came up about the machines.

 They sure are.
 UV-C to be exact, which is the shortest wavelength of UV radiation and thus the highest energy.
 This type of radiation comes into contact with organic materials such as mold and bacteria and begins to break it down, killing the affronting materials and pollutants on contact.
 This is how UV purifiers work, and why they work so well.
 But are they dangerous to us?
 Nope!

 No link has been made between human illness and UV-C radiation at all (and it has been studied extensively!), mostly because the short-length type of radiation can’t actually penetrate our skin at all.
 The UV light you’re used to from the sun (the types that cause those nasty sunburns) are actually UV-A and UV-B, which is why purifiers use the safe UV-C instead.
 Additionally these systems are installed in your ducts, far far removed from anywhere they might make contact with a human in the first place.